Rob Guest: Biography

 Guest was born in Birmingham, England.
 He moved to New Zealand with his family when he was 13, and later moved to Canada where he was in a band called The Apparition.
 The family returned to New Zealand and in 1968 Guest joined the band The Shore Thing who relaunched in 1969 as the Apparition.
 In 1970 Guest joined The In-Betweens as their vocalist.
 He signed with Polydor records in 1972 and released his debut single "House of Cards" written by Lynsey de Paul and Barry Blue.

 Guest appeared on the New Zealand radio charts and starred for many years on television shows including Happen Inn.
-He also appeared in the Hamilton Operatic Society's productions of Half a Sixpence and Joseph and the Amazing Technicolor Dreamcoat.
-He won his first lead at age 22 in The Jesus Christ Revolution (which was presented as Man of Sorrows in New Zealand and which predated Jesus Christ Superstar).
+He also appeared in the Hamilton Operatic Society's productions of Half a Sixpence and Joseph and the Amazing Technicolor Dreamcoat, reprising the lead role for the Rotorua Operatic Society, for which he also played the lead in Jesus Christ Superstar.
+Guest won his first lead at age 22 in The Jesus Christ Revolution (which was presented as Man of Sorrows in New Zealand and which predated Jesus Christ Superstar).
 After performing his hit songs all around the world, Guest won the 1978 Korean Song Festival Best Male Vocalist trophy, recorded a special for the Canadian Broadcasting Corporation, and was voted the 1979 New Zealand 'Professional Performer of the Year'.

 In 1981 Guest moved to the United States with his first wife, Lynette Perry, where he spent most of the 1980s performing and hosting shows in Las Vegas, Atlantic City, Reno, Nevada and Lake Tahoe.
 In 1985 Guest won the FIDOF Award in Los Angeles for his performance at the World Song Festival.
 He returned to New Zealand, opened a photographic studio, while continuing to moonlight as a performer.
 In 1988, he was named New Zealand's male theatrical performer of the year.